 Of the many packages offered by 3M, the best value is the LeadCheck 8-pack.
 You will want to take several samples per room/structure.

 Collect these items:

-- Respirator with HEPA filters: 3M has a special lead paint filter also: number 7093 (a HEPA) which works with most 3M masks, such as this one.
-(In the face masks, the 6200 is medium sized, the 6300 is large and the 6100 is small—I’m 6 feet tall and use either 6200 or 6300.)
+- Respirator with HEPA filters: 3M has a special lead paint filter also: lead respirator filters 7093 (a HEPA) which works with most 3M masks, such as this one.
+(In the face masks, the 6200 is medium-sized, the 6300 is large and the 6100 is small—I’m 6 feet tall and use either 6200 or 6300.)
 Any HEPA filter will not, not just the 7093.

 - Latex or nitrile gloves that you will throw away later: avoid the kind that rips easily.

 - Clean tools with rubbing alcohol and a rag handy: clean the blade you use to cut into the paint very well between test areas to avoid false readings.

 On respirators: The world of filters is very complicated, and I simplified it all here.
 But to get the ones that we professional painters use, visit the main tools page.
 Surprisingly low-priced, and most ship for free.